jmchandonia/CORAL/front_end/README.md

 the `--watch=false` flag is not necessary for single runs, but is important for running automated testing as it will terminate once the tests have been run, rather than wait for changes as is the default behavior.

 **Important Note**: If you run into an issue where the test server disconnects, you can troubleshoot by inspecting the karma page and viewing the javascript console.
-There are occassionally errors that will not display in the command line that will log to the browser console.
+There are occasionally errors that will not display in the command line that will log to the browser console.

 ## Overview